HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: Biographies

 \section{Biographies}

 {

-\textbf{Wael Jaafar} [SM] (waeljaafar@sce.carleton.ca) is an NSERC Postdoctoral Fellow in the Systems and Computer Engineering Department of Carleton University.
-His research interests include wireless communications, edge caching and computing, and machine learning.
+\textbf{Wael Jaafar} [SM] (waeljaafar@sce.carleton.ca) is an NSERC Postdoctoral Fellow in the SCE department of Carleton University, Canada.
+His research interests include aerial networks, 5G and beyond technologies, and machine learning.

 \textbf{Halim Yanikomeroglu} [F] (halim@sce.carleton.ca) is a professor at Carleton University, Canada.
-His research interests cover many aspects of 5G/5G+ wireless networks.
+His research interests cover 5G+ wireless networks.
 He is a Fellow of IEEE, the Engineering Institute of Canada (EIC), and the Canadian Academy of Engineering (CAE), and he is a Distinguished Speaker for IEEE Communications Society and IEEE VT Society.

 }